LukaMarjanidze98/Budget-Tracker-App/README.md

-This is my simple improvised SPA for budget tracking. had a lot of fun building it and learned a few things along the way.
+This is my simple improvised SPA for budget tracking. had a lot of fun building it and learned a few things along the way. it's filled with mock data for testing purposes.

 Preview Link - https://budgetapp-wgeu.onrender.com/